What is German Volume Training?

 Beginner GVT (5x10)

 Half the volume: 5 sets of 10 reps.
-Good introduction to high-volume training before attempting full GVT.
+A less demanding introduction to high-volume training, though even this is usually better suited to lifters who already have some training experience.